-

 Do I have to use the same battery that came in my Subaru?

 You don’t need to use the same exact battery as what came in your car.
 While you never want to go with less power than what your stock Subaru battery had, you can certainly upgrade to something with more power and cranking amps.
-A completely different group size can even be installed if you like as long as you verify that the new dimensions will fit in your desired battery location.
+I double checked with the owner of MeLe Design Firm and he said that you can install a completely different group size if you like as long as you verify that the new dimensions will fit in your desired battery location.

 Can I use an AGM or Lithium battery if my Subaru came with a traditional wet cell battery?